 Execution Steps

-The accredited evaluator's test lab is required to execute the following steps:
+The tester is required to execute the following steps:

 1. Verification of the compliance to the prerequisites:

 a.
 Verification that the list of software / libraries and components is available in the documentation of the Network Product.

 b.
 Validation that all entries in the list of software / libraries and components are meaningful and reasonably necessary for the operation of the Network Product class.